“Mini-Documentary” Web Videos Profitable For Western Mass Businesses

-Featuring real people proves to be popular video commercial ad format for Massachusetts video production company
+Featuring real people proves to be a popular video commercial ad format for Massachusetts video production company

 Video commercial formats can be produced in 15, 20, or 30 second run times, sometimes even longer.
 But on the web it is not necessary to adhere to traditional TV broadcast run times.